 Candidates must submit the printed copies no later than five weekdays before the public examination for public display to the following parties:

-However, only 6 of the dissertations of the following faculties need to be submitted:
+Of the following faculties dissertations 6 copies need to be submitted:

 - Faculty of Agriculture and Forestry